 Over the course of five interactive ‘modules’, carers can explore learning, communication skills and ways to develop assertiveness and confidence.

 Real carers presenting the content and an unhurried pace made this quite pleasant for a learning session ;-).
-It’s a good mix of audio, film and clicky interaction with encouragement to take responsibility and properly think.
+There’s a good mix of audio, film and clicky interaction with encouragement to take responsibility and properly think.
 Nothing bad happens if you make a mistake.
-The ability to print out the notes you make is helpful.
+The ability to print out the notes you make is helpful too.

 My tips for doing this e-learning are: